equinor/az-static-web-app-docs-template/README.md

   <img src="img/status_anonymous.png"/>
 </p>

 If you instead clicks the `Login`-button, you will be offered to login in via an AAD portal, and then redirected back to your page.
-You should now has access to the content placed behind the **Verify "authenticated" role** button, which should look like this:
+You should now have access to the content placed behind the **Verify "authenticated" role** button, which should look like this:

 <p align="center" style="border:2px; border-style:solid; padding:1em">
   <img src="img/status_authenticated.png"/>